South Carolina: Auxiliary (three-digit) Interstates

-Secondary roads

 Rail

 CSX Transportation and Norfolk Southern are the only Class I railroad companies in South Carolina, as other freight companies in the state are short lines.

 Amtrak operates four passenger routes in South Carolina: the Crescent, the Palmetto, the Silver Meteor, and the Silver Star.
 The Crescent route serves the Upstate cities, the Silver Star serves the Midlands cities, and the Palmetto and Silver Meteor routes serve the lowcountry cities.

 Major and regional airports

 There are seven significant airports in South Carolina, all of which act as regional airport hubs.
 The busiest by passenger volume is Charleston International Airport.
 Just across the border in North Carolina is Charlotte/Douglas International Airport, the 30th busiest airport in the world, in terms of passengers.